 Annual car insurance premiums have risen by an average of £110 in the last 12 months according to insurance comparison site Confused.com*.
-Thanks largely to compensation payout changes, drivers will now pay 16% more for a comprehensive annual policy then they did a year ago.
+Thanks largely to car insurance premium tax rises and increased compensation payout changes, drivers will now pay 16% more for a comprehensive annual policy then they did a year ago.

 Confused.com has warned these increases are set to continue in the coming years as insurance companies face a range of new pressures.
 From the new compensation rates to an increase in Insurance Premium Tax (IPT) to the ever-growing cost and complexity of repairing and replacing car parts, it appears that annual insurance will only get more expensive for drivers.